 For more information about recommendations, see:

 A web recommendation is a recommendation delivered through a modification on a web page.
+You can think of a web recommendation as a modification variation using a specific recommendation strategy or configuration.

 For more information about web recommendations, see: